JooHyunPark-JP/NearbyNote/README.md

 - Automatically sends notifications and opens the related note
 - Geofences are restored after device reboot (WorkManager + BootCompleteReceiver)

-### Voice-to-Text Notes
+### Notes
-- Leverages Google Speech Recognition to create notes with your voice
+- Leverages Google Speech Recognition to create notes with your voice (Voice-to-text note)
-- Fast and hands-free note creation
+- General Note or note with location setup

 ### Map-Driven Note Management
 - Search locations with Mapbox Places API autocomplete
 - View and manage notes directly on the map
 - Tap any location on the map to add a note instantly

-### General Notes (No Location)
-- Create, edit, and delete notes without location data
-- Mix regular notes and geofenced notes seamlessly

 ### Smart Notifications
-- Keeps detecting location in the background (Foreground Service)
+- Keeps detecting location in the background and foreground
 - Automatically notifies and displays the memo even when app is closed

 ### Permission UX